Zsuzsanna Ozsváth

-Zsuzsanna Ozsváth is a Hungarian author and translator of Jewish descent.
+Zsuzsanna Ozsváth (2 July 1931 – 6 February 2026) was a Hungarian-American author and translator of Jewish descent.
 After moving to the United States, she documented her experience as a holocaust survivor and translated several works of poetry and literature, mainly those of Hungarian and German authors.
 In 2003 she was named the Leah and Paul Lewis Chair of Holocaust Studies at the University of Texas, Dallas.

 Education

 A classical pianist, Ozsváth was awarded a concert diploma from the State Academy of Music at Hamburg in 1961.
 She went on to earn her Ph.D. in German Language and Literature from The University of Texas at Austin in 1968.

 Career

 Ozsváth joined the University of Texas at Dallas as a lecturer in 1976, initially teaching 19th- and 20th-century literature and history classes.
 Shortly thereafter, she began teaching courses about the Holocaust.

 She spearheaded the founding of the Holocaust Studies Program at the University of Texas at Dallas in 1986.
 In 2003, she was appointed to the Leah and Paul Lewis Chair of Holocaust Studies.
 Ozsváth retired in 2020.